HanaTIL/RFID_Project/README.md

 ##  Hardware Verification
 To ensure SPI timing and signal integrity, the driver was verified using a **Logic Analyzer**.
-The screenshots below confirm the 1MHz clock stability and the MOSI/MISO handshake during a MIFARE Authenticate command.
+The screenshots below shows the UID on MOSI Line.

 ![SPI Logic Trace](docs/logic_analyzer_capture.png)